Liltyki/Cyber-Portfolio/WritupsCTF/Boogeyman1_THM.md

 ## Network Traffic Analysis !

-We know the attacker use DNS protocol to exfiltration, also the room give us another artefact a .pcap.
+We know the attacker uses DNS protocol to exfiltration, also the room give us another artefact a .pcap.
 So its time to use wireshark and tshark .

-First of all let's look at  the communication beetween us and files.bpakcaging.xyz the malicious domain.
+First of all let's look at  the communication between us and files.bpakcaging.xyz the malicious domain.

 <img width="700"  alt="Capture d&#39;écran 2026-07-02 153334" src="https://github.com/user-attachments/assets/6ae6ead3-a1d6-4dc3-8cf9-f40ac1a3aba1" />

 <img width="700"  alt="Capture d&#39;écran 2026-07-02 153347" src="https://github.com/user-attachments/assets/62784041-a357-4f14-b2f4-45d49021de1c" />

 We have the software used by the attacker to host its presumed file / payload server : Python the answer of the first queston !
 With the Powershell command analysis we know the attacker use the binary
-"sq3.exe" to access "plum.sqlite" who can include credentials
+"sq3.exe" to access "plum.sqlite" which can include credentials

 Lets filter with sq3.exe.
-The first packet is the start of the exfiltration attempt and we see the sql command used to retrieve the data frm the table "note" .
+The first packet is the start of the exfiltration attempt and we see the sql command used to retrieve the data from the table "note" .
 I change stream to the next (750) to see what happens to the data exfiltration and let's decode the hex encoding.

 <img width="700"  alt="Capture d&#39;écran 2026-07-02 154300" src="https://github.com/user-attachments/assets/5bbcdb40-019f-4708-b294-31b61d32d05b" /> <img width="700"  alt="image-1604-1024x473-1" src="https://github.com/user-attachments/assets/375d00db-3ab6-4ba2-b14d-4dd990764864" />

 We get the password to exfiltrated file.
 Now we have to find the database and open it with the password to know exactly what data was exfiltrated !
-The data is split beetween several packet , so that the time to use Tshark to analyze the DNS traffic and extract only the encoded data .
+The data is split between several packets , so that the time to use Tshark to analyze the DNS traffic and extract only the encoded data .

 ```powershell